fernandesleticia/elixir_api/README.md

 ## About
-A sample API using Elixir and Phoenix to manage restaurant's supplies by sending a email with the supplies about to expire
+A sample API using Elixir and Phoenix to manage restaurant's supplies by automatically sending a email with the supplies about to expire

 ## Dependencies
 * phoenix ~> 1.5.8